Sorumeiji/MapVisualizationProject/README.md

 1. Download this repository.
 2. Unzip the zip file into a location of choice.
-3. Open Index.html in your favorite browser.
+3. In the folder, open Index.html in your favorite browser.

 ## Language and tools